danplotkin/neural_network_numpy/README.md

 # About

-With a hands-on 'from scratch' approach, I delve into the core principles of neural networks, starting with basic building blocks and progressively constructing more complex networks.
+In this project, I will dive into the core principles of neural networks, starting with basic building blocks and progressively constructing more complex networks.
 I will be using just NumPy to implement a feed-forward nerual network class that can handle a range of inputs, which is useful for devolping deep learning libraries like Keras and PyTorch, as well as designing the architecture for the layers and training.
 By leveraging NumPy, a fundamental library for numerical computing in Python, I guide readers through the process of creating custom neural networks, layer by layer, and training them for various tasks.

 From data preprocessing to forward and backward propagation, I demystify the key components of neural networks, shedding light on activation functions, weight initialization, and gradient descent optimization.
 Through practical exercises and code examples, I aim to make deep learning accessible and comprehensible.
 I will be using the MNIST dataset that comes with Google Colab.